 Fabric pumpkins are such fun way to add a bit of whimsy to your decorations.
 Whether you are making them for Halloween, or just for fall, these quick to sew pumpkins are an easy way to highlight your favorite fabric, or just add some color and texture to your home.

-I first showed you how to make these pumpkins in this post from last year using the Cricut Maker.
-But, I wanted those of you who don’t have the Maker to be able to make some too- so today’s post will include a printable pattern you can use to make two different sizes of pumpkins with two different stem options.
+I first showed you these pumpkins in this post from last year using the Cricut Maker.
+I’m so excited to share that I now have a printable pattern you can purchase and use to make FIVE different sizes of pumpkins with two different stem options.
 (The tutorial for the Gather Pillow can be found on the ThermO Web blog here.)
-If you would like even more size options, and a printable version of this tutorial, you can find it in my Etsy shop.

 Don’t they look so cute in this fab-BOO-lous fabric by Riley Blake Designs?